Left Continue shopping

 • hearing loss

 This condition requires careful management.
 Drops containing ototoxic substances (e.g., neomycin) are contraindicated if there’s any suspicion of eardrum perforation.
-Pain can be temporarily relieved using analgesics over the counter, but the core treatment should always be tailored individually.
+Pain can be temporarily relieved using supportive products, but the core support should always be tailored individually.

 Eustachian Tube Dysfunction (Eustachitis or Tubootitis)

-This condition is related to inflammation or dysfunction of the Eustachian tube, which balances pressure in the middle ear.
-It often occurs with allergic rhinitis or upper respiratory infections.
+This condition is related to irritation or dysfunction of the Eustachian tube, which balances pressure in the middle ear.
+It often occurs with sensitive rhinitis or upper respiratory irritation.

 • a sense of ear fullness or blockage